-The history of spoon pitting in the world begins in 1967, when an Italian engineer designs the first spoon peach pitter, multi-head and with a fruit alignment system, revolutionizing the spoon pitting system and increasing its capacity up to 180 peaches per minute.
-Over the following years pitting technology is furtherly improved, increasing considerably in capacity and yield.
+The history of spoon pitting in the world begins in 1967, when an Italian engineer designs the first spoon peach pitting, multi-head and with a fruit alignment system, revolutionizing the spoon pitting system and increasing its capacity up to 180 peaches per minute.
+Over the following years pitting technology was furtherly improved, increasing considerably capacity and yield.
 So we get to present day, with the expertise legacy of the field handed over to CTI FoodTech and made available to the most important processed fruit producers in the world, through the patented technologies installed on our modern and efficient machines.

 The American corporation FMC purchases the patent from Eng.
 Tomelleri’s and builds the model 200-A: